-Solving the mystery of your nether regions just got easier.
+Solving your vagina’s deepest mysteries just got easier.

-Going to the gyno can be a very awkward experience.
-Aside from the levels of anxiety you feel as to whether your bits are beautifully healthy, nobody likes asking a perfect stranger (if it’s your first time) questions like, “What does this yucky yellow discharge mean?”
+Aside from the levels of anxiety you feel as to whether your female parts are perfectly healthy, nobody likes asking questions like, “Is this discharge normal?”

-The list of embarrassing questions we all have could fill multiple books.
-So, to save us all some blush-worthy blunders, we asked obstetrician and gynecologist, Dr David Shelley-Jones, six of the most pressing questions we’ve all had about your va-jay-jays at some point.
+The list of potentially embarrassing questions we all have could fill multiple books.
+So, to save us all some blush-worthy blunders, we asked obstetrician and gynecologist Dr. David Shelley-Jones six of the most pressing questions we’ve all had about your vaginas at some point.

-These can include placenta praevia (a low-lying placenta, which leaves the blood vessels close to the cervical os vulnerable, causing bleeding), and a shortened cervix.
-That is, in cases of threatened preterm labour and shortened cervix, sex can increase the chance of premature delivery.
-So as long as you pay attention to what your body is telling you, it’s okay to get down and dirty.
+These conditions can include placenta previa (a low-lying placenta, which can cause bleeding), and a shortened cervix.
+In cases of threatened preterm labor and shortened cervix, having sex can increase your chances of premature delivery.
+But as long as you pay attention to what your body is telling you, it’s okay to get down and dirty.

 2. Is it normal to have asymmetrical labia?

 “Yes, having asymmetrical labia is common, and of no medical concern,” says Shelley-Jones.

 Just as for any other part of your body, there are many variations as to what’s considered normal.
 Asymmetrical labia majora (the larger, outer lips of your vulva) are extremely common.
 In most women, one is typically lower than the other.